 1. Automated PM triggers

 Preventive maintenance software helps reduce human error by ensuring PMs are triggered when they are due in compliance with regulatory or manufacturers requirements.
-A good CMMS system can also activate PMs based on a number of triggers including time, meter, and event.
+A good CMMS system can also activate PMs based on a number of maintenance triggers including time, meter, and event.

 2. Auditing & compliance